freon4dsl/Freon4dsl/README.md

 [![Build Status](https://app.travis-ci.com/projectit-org/ProjectIt.svg?branch=development)](https://app.travis-ci.com/github/projectit-org/ProjectIt)

-# Freon, previously know as ProjectIt
+# Freon, previously know as ProjectIt XXX
 Projectional Editor for the Web.
 The current release (version 0.5.0) can be found on npm.

 ## What is Freon